ErrorTzy/writings/notes/Philosophy_of_Language/Lecture_Notes.md

 ## On denoting

-earlier work
+Earlier work

 **Frege:** dual-layer theory: sense and reference

-when words are used in oridinary way, one intend to speak of their reference
+when words are used in ordinary way, one intend to speak of their reference

 **Russell:** Does all phrase has sense/reference dichotomy?